ProgrammazioneDiSistema2023-IA-ZZ/Group20/onnx-binding/README.md

+# Python Binding
-In order to do the binding, we used the Pyo3 crate.
+We used the Pyo3 crate.
+In order to use it, you can follow its documentation [here](https://pyo3.rs/main/getting_started).

+A simplified way to use it is to install directly **maturin** with the following commands:

 pip install -r onnx-runtime-pyapp/requirements.txt